alelit4/pokemon-loopback-api/README.md

 ## 🚀 Get started

-This project is ready to be use with 🐳[Docker](https://www.docker.com/) just change the name of ./.env.sample file to ./.env to load some demo environment var and then run:
+This project is ready to be used with 🐳[Docker](https://www.docker.com/) just changing the name of `.env.sample` file to .env to load some demo environment variables and then run:

 ```sh
 npm run docker:build